Reducing CO2 Emissions

 - The supporting Stage 1 Technical Report (PDF, 1MB) provides evidence in support of the proposed priority actions outlined in the Direction of Travel report

-Haringey 40:20 was inspired by the passion of local residents who convinced Haringey Council to join 'Get Serious about CO2' (external link) and adopt an ambitious target to reduce CO2 emissions in the borough by 40% by 2020.
+Haringey 40:20 was inspired by the passion of local residents who convinced Haringey Council to join the Friends of the Earth 'Get Serious about CO2' initiative and adopt an ambitious target to reduce CO2 emissions in the borough by 40% by 2020.
 In 2009, Haringey was one of the first local authorities to commit to this ambitious target.

 We believe that reaching this target is central to creating a fairer, healthier and happier way of life for everyone in Haringey.
 To show our commitment this pledge we have set a target to reduce CO2 emissions from our own buildings 40% by 2015, 5 years ahead of the borough wide target.